walterhiggins/WMPJS/book-outline.md

 You should see a random number output for each of the above calls.
 The *roll* function is now robust enough to handle parameters and use a sensible default value of 6 if no parameters are given when it's called.

 ### Assiging to the exports variable
-Since the only purpose of the roll variable inside of our modules is to be attached to the exports variable we can save ourselves a line of code by simply assigning the function expression directly to exports.roll without using the intermediate `roll` variable.

-@@listing dice_v5.js Exporting a function Expression.

-The above listing is one line shorter than listing @@listref{dice_v4.js}.
-If it isn't clear what has changed let me illustrate with another example.
 Let's say we want to create a new module that provides farm animals.
 We could write it like this:

     var cow = 'Cow';
     var sheep = 'Sheep';